Waggish

 Oxford University Press

-Pico Della Mirandola on Trial: Heresy, Freedom, and Philosophy
+Pico della Mirandola on Trial: Heresy, Freedom, and Philosophy

 Copenhaver, Brian (Author)